 - Pathfinder has a number of examples, but the most archetypal and iconic is the Andoran Republic.
 Founded by Taldoran and Chelish rebels who were tired of living under tyranny.
 The state they've built is a fairly clear stand-in for the USA, ruled by a People's Council (which includes congressmen and representatives of the various trade guilds), and a Supreme Elect (president).
 They're one of the most predominantly "good" nations in the setting.

-- Crusader Kings 2 features merchant republics, including Venice, Genoa, Pisa, and any others you might care to invent (just declare a mayor to be the lord of a ducal sized domain).
+- Crusader Kings II features merchant republics (there are also ordinary republics, but those are not playable), including Venice, Genoa, Pisa, and any others you might care to invent (just declare a mayor of a coastal county to be the lord of a ducal sized domain).
 They provide fewer soldiers, but produce more tax revenue than regular ducal domains.
 There's also a Game of Thrones mod that allows you to play as the various republics of Essos.

 - Democratic empires in Stellaris, two of the basic types (Theocratic Republic and Military Republic) have it in their name.
 Oligarchies may also count as they have elections, it's just they're once every forty years and only the elite are allowed to vote.

 - Ace Combat 6: Fires of Liberation has the Republic of Emmeria.
 Unlike most playable factions in the series, Emmeria is a single unified nation, not a multinational alliance or a federation.
 In game lore shows that Emmeria was once a kingdom, but relinquished its monarchy sometime in the past.
 The former royalty holds no official power and the national castle is used as a history museum.